Negotiating Relationships And Issues of Power in the Workplace

 3.3.3 Non-verbal communication

 Use appropriate tone.
-Don’t forget that tone and body language represent more that 80% of all our interpersonal communication.
+Don’t forget that tone and body language represent more than 80% of all our interpersonal communication.

 Use proper breathing techniques – in other words, don’t forget to breathe!
-Proper breathing helps you find your center, remain calm and project conviction in a challenging situation.
+Proper breathing helps you find your centre, remain calm and project conviction in a challenging situation.

 Finally, it’s very important to ensure that body language and verbal messages are the same.
 An angry tone will belie any kind or neutral words you might be saying.
-What you say and how you say it should deliver the same message.
-If not, the non-verbal message will probably be the one that’s heard.
+What you say, and how you say it, should deliver the same message.
+If not, the non-verbal message will probably be the one that’ is heard.